Nestle keeps faith with Russia despite turmoil

-MOSCOW Swiss food group Nestle NESN.VX said it had faith in the long-term potential of the Russian market and would try to use more local materials and ingredients to mitigate currency volatility.
+MOSCOW, March 24 Swiss food group Nestle said it had faith in the long-term potential of the Russian market and would try to use more local materials and ingredients to mitigate currency volatility.

 International companies are grappling with a weak Russian economy and a plunge in the value of the rouble after the West imposed sanctions against Moscow over its role in the Ukraine crisis and prices of oil, Russia's main export, dropped sharply.